Crio-Bytes/System-Design/Traffic Cop - Learn Load Balancer using HAProxy/README.md

              ├─52978 /usr/sbin/haproxy -Ws -f /etc/haproxy/haproxy.cfg -p run/>
              └─52979 /usr/sbin/haproxy -Ws -f /etc/haproxy/haproxy.cfg -p /run/>
     ```
-2. Install `dnsutils` package if not present to get information from DNS name servers.
+2. Install `dnsutils` package if not present to get information from DNS name servers using apt .
-    >$ sudo apt -y install dnsutils

 3. Python 3.6 is recommended to be installed in the system.
-4. Python package `flask` is required to be able to build application service.
+4. Python package `flask` is required to be able to build application service using pip.
-    >$ pip3 install flask

 # Activities